apache/hudi/docs/_docs/1_1_quick_start_guide.md

 ## Where to go from here?

-You can also do the quickstart by [building hudi yourself](https://github.com/apache/incubator-hudi#building-apache-hudi-from-source), and using `--jars <path to hudi_code>/packaging/hudi-spark-bundle/target/hudi-spark-bundle-*.*.*-SNAPSHOT.jar` in the spark-shell command above instead of `--packages org.apache.hudi:hudi-spark-bundle:0.5.0-incubating`
+You can also do the quickstart by [building hudi yourself](https://github.com/apache/incubator-hudi#building-apache-hudi-from-source), and using `--jars <path to hudi_code>/packaging/hudi-spark-bundle/target/hudi-spark-bundle_2.11-*.*.*-SNAPSHOT.jar` in the spark-shell command above instead of `--packages org.apache.hudi:hudi-spark-bundle_2.11:0.5.1-incubating`.
+Hudi also supports scala 2.12.
+Refer [build with scala 2.12](https://github.com/apache/incubator-hudi#build-with-scala-212) for more info.

 Also, we used Spark here to show case the capabilities of Hudi.
 However, Hudi can support multiple table types/query types and
 Hudi tables can be queried from query engines like Hive, Spark, Presto and much more.
 We have put together a